HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

-This README file describes the funcionalities of the VEXER algorithm, the BRAF and Cancer type analysis.
+This README file describes the funcionalities of the VEXER pipeline, the BRAF and Cancer type analysis.

 # Snakemake
 Edit config file paths to change input and output folders.
-Run snakemake pipeline following command.
-Change value for -j in command to the number of parallel jobs you wish to run
+Run snakemake pipeline by following command.
+Change the value for -j in the command to the number of parallel jobs you wish to run.
 ``` bash
 snakemake -s Snakefile --profile path/to/VEXER/pbs-default -j 40 --cores 1 -k -p
 ```
-## Description of snakmake rules:
+## Description of snakemake rules:
 **rule extract_vcf**

-Read in the true VCF file and extract variant call column informations for SNV.
+Read in the true VCF file and extract variant call column informations for SNVs.

 **rule add_geneID**

-Read in the annotated true VCF file and find the assigned gene annotation for each variant
+Read in the annotated true VCF file and find the assigned gene annotation for each SNV

 **rule join_alt_geneID**

-Apply script join_alt_geneID.sh to join the information from the two previous rules, resulting in variant call information and gene annotation for SNV.
+Apply script join_alt_geneID.sh to join the information from the two previous rules.

 **rule mpileup**